-The Duty Team: Debbie Bushby, Minor Illness/Triage Nurse
+The Duty Team:

-Steve McNulty, Paramedic Practitioner
+- Stephen McNulty, Paramedic Practitioner

 If you wish to see a doctor for a routine matter, you are still able to book appointments either by calling 01903 843400 or by using our online services (registered users only).
-After the 10th July 2017, appointments will only be able to be booked up to five days ahead but more appointments will be made available during this time frame.

-Patients who wish to be seen beyond five days, will need to call the surgery around the date they wish to be seen.
 Please avoid telephoning the surgery on a Monday, following a Bank Holiday or before 10.00 am when the phone lines are very busy

 Please note that that we will make every effort to book you in with your chosen doctor, however, this may not always be possible.